-Level three - 31-50% of the total time.

-- 3.14.5 A teacher can only receive one allowance i.e. they cannot receive a Level 1, a Level 2, and/or a Level 3 allowance concurrently.
-The employer will advise when a change of circumstances alters the allowance a teacher is eligible to receive.
-For clarity continuous service for the payment of the allowance in clauses 3.14.2 and 3.14.3 above shall be interrupted but not broken by any periods of unpaid leave and/or breaks in teaching service and/or teaching service in classes other than Māori immersion level one. - 3.14.6 Service for the payment of the Level 2 allowance shall include any teaching service at Level 1 Māori immersion only.
+- 3.14.4 Each allowance provided for in clause 3.14.3 will be pro-rated for part time teachers (based on the teacher's total hours). - 3.14.5 A teacher can only receive one allowance i.e. they cannot receive a Level 1, a Level 2, and/or a Level 3 allowance concurrently.
+The employer will advise when a change of circumstances alters the allowance a teacher is eligible to receive. - 3.14.6 Service for the payment of the Level 2 allowance shall include any teaching service at Level 1 Māori immersion only.